ory/sdk/clients/kratos/php/docs/Api/V0alpha2Api.md

 );
 $id = 'id_example'; // string | ID is the Settings Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/settings?flow=abcde`).
 $xSessionToken = 'xSessionToken_example'; // string | The Session Token  When using the SDK in an app without a browser, please include the session token here.
-$cookie = 'cookie_example'; // string | HTTP Cookies  When using the SDK on the server side you must include the HTTP Cookie Header originally sent to your HTTP handler here.
-You only need to do this for browser- based flows.
+$cookie = 'cookie_example'; // string | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+This ensures that CSRF and session cookies are respected.

 try {
     $result = $apiInstance->getSelfServiceSettingsFlow($id, $xSessionToken, $cookie);